 Places to stay

-Pacific Coast Backpackers, 432 Maunganui Road, Mount Maunganui. dorms from NZ$19: Chilled backpacker vibe with clean quiet dorms, located within walking distance to beach and central downtown, ideal place to meet other suntanned nomads.
+Pacific Coast Backpackers, 432 Maunganui Road, Mount Maunganui. dorms from NZ$19: Chilled backpacker vibe with clean quiet dorms, located within walking distance to the beach and central downtown, an ideal place to meet other suntanned nomads.

 Finding adventure in NZ difficult?
 You've got be joking.
 Firmly dubbed an 'adventure hotspot' you adrenaline junkies won't have to look far to get your fix.
 You can be as insane or timid as you want with the buffet of selections on offer.

-Rapid fanatics rejoice, as Queenstown also offers some of the worlds most extremely challenging waters.
+Rapid fanatics rejoice, as Queenstown also offers some of the world's most extremely challenging waters.
 Travel by road through tight corners and harrowing cliff edges to SKIPPERS CANYON, home of the mighty SHOTOVER RIVER.
 Paddle through rugged tunnels, treacherous rocks and be shot off cascading waterfalls in these exhilarating grade 3 to 5 rapids.